Getman, a renowned behavioural optometrist, defined vision as a learned ability to understand things that cannot be heard, touched, smelled or tasted.

-girl-with-fruit-on-eyesGetman, a renowned behavioural optometrist, defined vision as a learned ability to understand things which cannot be heard, touched, smelled or tasted.
-He distinguished vision from sight which, according to him, is simply a response to light and from acuity which refers to light’s clarity, and stated that vision enables the child to interpret the world.
-In his pyramidal schema of learning, the foundation comprises of motor learning from which develops vision or visual perception.
-If the foundation is solid, vision will be too, thus enabling higher level functions — to wit, cognition.
+He distinguished vision from sight, which, according to him, is simply a response to light and from acuity, which refers to light’s clarity.
+He stated that vision enables the child to interpret the world.
+In his pyramidal schema of learning, the foundation comprises motor learning from which vision or visual perception develops.
+If the foundation is solid, vision will be too, thus enabling higher-level functions.

 Problems of visual perception are noted in the following component areas.
 A few examples are given in each to illustrate its specific nature.